 We would like to know of any difficulties created by data from the 2011 Census.
 So you can help by looking out for information in your locality which justifies ‘faith-based’ practices by public bodies based on Census results.
 Examples of this may include making funding decisions using this data or changes in service delivery or justifying the allocation of resources on the basis of census data on religion.
 If you have any pertinent examples, please let us know so that we can build up evidence showing the misuse of the data, and challenge those using the data incorrectly.

-You can also support the BHA’s campaigns by becoming a member.
+You can also support Humanists UK’s campaigns by becoming a member.
 Campaigns cost money – quite a lot of money – and we need your financial support.
-Instead, or in addition, you can make a donation to the BHA.
+Instead, or in addition, you can make a donation to Humanists UK.